How to best enjoy the colder months in Melbourne, even when the weather doesn’t want to cooperate.

-I prefer to mosey down Centre Place laneway, right across the street from Degraves, because it still has the atmosphere with less of the bustle and friendlier service.
+I prefer to mosey down Centre Place laneway, right across the street from Degraves, because it still has the atmosphere with less of the bustle, plus friendlier service.

 Dymocks Books and the State Library of Victoria

-Dymocks is my favorite bookstore in the city (Readings is my favorite if you’re in St. Kilda), and the State Library of Victoria is my favorite library in the city, so depending on which atmosphere you like better I would recommend one of those to get your fill of warmth and books.
+Dymocks is my favorite bookstore in the city (Readings is my favorite in St. Kilda), and the State Library of Victoria is my favorite library in the city, so, depending on which atmosphere you want, I would recommend one of those to get your fill of warmth and books.

 Walk the city laneways and arcades